Nziswano/sgafc/README.md

-# South Africa Black Business Network Site
+# Base setup for JavaScript Projects